sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/QA_template/template.md

 1. Thanks for the comment by amrsa.
 My assumption is wrong which is one low-level error.

+2. The above construction of LUB is same as the construction of the [path][4] which is related with the connectivity relation. $R^{\ast}$ is also implied in the following recursive process.

-2. Then based on the above [QA_1][1], it has proved the GLB.
+3. Then based on the above [QA_1][1], it has proved the GLB.
 But for LUB, it seems to only exclude one case but not show the exact form.
 Here I offer my understanding of the book and fill the details omitted by the book.

    The following uses $P'=P_1\vee P_2$ to denote the constructed LUB.
    1. It is a partition ([equivalence conditions to prove that one family of sets is partition](https://en.wikipedia.org/wiki/Partition_of_a_set#Definition_and_notation)).